comprna/RATTLE/README.md

         min reads per cluster to save it into a file --fastq
-        whether input and output should be in fastq format (instead of fasta) --raw
+        whether input and output should be in fastq format (instead of fasta)
-        use this flag if want to use raw datasets --lower-length
-        set the lower length for input reads filter (default: 150) --upper-length
-        set the upper length for input reads filter (default: 100,000)

 ```